Fokoue22/CICD-pipeline-on-AWS-Project/3stage-Codepipline-with-bluidSstage/README.md

 ### Now let open our CodePipeline and create our Pipelin.
 ### - In category choose "Build custom pipeline",
 ### - give Name,
-### - on source stage "choose Github and establish a connection with your repo.
-If you have any dificulty connect git with codepipline visit the official documentation on AWS [this page](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create-github.html) for more information about the syntax to use.(on default branch type 'main')",
+### - on source stage "choose Github and establish a connection with your repo (on default branch type 'main')",
 ### - Skip build stage and test stage,
 ### - Add 'Amazon S3" as your deploy stage and choose you s3 bucket, you have to select Extract file before deploy(very very important).
 Then allow every default
 ### - Then create pipeline